nsidc/snow-today-webapp-server/doc/interfaces/supercomputer_data/metadata_regions.md

 ## Sub Region Hierarchy

 An expression of relationships between Sub Regions.
+E.g.:

+* A State/Province may contain many multiple State subdivisions.
-E.g. a HUC2 Sub Region may contain a HUC4 Sub Region Collection containing multiple HUC4 Sub Regions, each of which may contain a HUC 6 SubRegion Collection.
+* A HUC2 Sub Region may contain a HUC4 Sub Region Collection containing multiple HUC4 Sub Regions, each containing a collection of HUC 6 Sub Regions.

 The hierarchy can be arbitrarily deep.